kauri-io/Content/superblocks/subcurrency.md

 };
 ```

-Add other JavaScript boilerplate to create the instance of the coin object defined above, and bind the functions for interacting with the contract to the buttons defined in the HTML:
+Add other JavaScript boilerplate to create the instance of the `Coin` object defined above, and bind the functions for interacting with the contract to the buttons defined in the HTML:

 ```javascript
 Coin.prototype.bindButtons = function() {